 Therefore, it’s imperative that we increase response rates to existing immunotherapies and develop new compounds that will successfully treat a larger proportion of cancer patients.
 We believe that the ImmunoID NeXT Platform™ will assist in realizing both of these goals.

 Figure 1: The ImmunoID NeXT Platform represents an end-to-end solution for immuno-oncology and all precision oncology applications.
 It combines the pioneering NeXT assay, sophisticated analytical engines, and quality support to provide researchers with the comprehensive immunogenomic data they need to drive their programs.

-The unique, innovative design of the assay and analytical algorithms enables the delivery of critical tumor and microenvironment-related information such as:
+The unique design of the assay and analytical algorithms enables the delivery of critical tumor- and immune-related information including, but not limited to:

-- T-cell receptor (TCR) alpha and beta repertoire composition
+- T-cell receptor (TCR) alpha & beta repertoire

 - Neoantigen detection and neoantigen load